-- 4-1 (1) In this part, - "conduct meeting" means a meeting that a lawyer is required to attend under Rule 4-4 (1) (c) [Action on complaints]; - "conduct review" means a meeting with a conduct review subcommittee that a lawyer is required to attend under Rule 4-4 (1) (d). - (2) This part applies to a former lawyer, an articled student, a visiting lawyer permitted to practise law under Rules 2-16 to 2-20 and a practitioner of foreign law as it does to a lawyer, with the necessary changes and so far as it is applicable. - (3) This part must be interpreted in a manner consistent with standards of simplicity, fairness and expediency, and so as to provide maximum protection to the public and to lawyers.
+- 4-1 (1) In this part, - "conduct meeting" means a meeting that a lawyer or a law firm is required to attend under Rule 4-4 (1) (c) [Action on complaints]; - "conduct review" means a meeting with a conduct review subcommittee that a lawyer or a law firm is required to attend under Rule 4-4 (1) (d). - (2) This part applies to a former lawyer, an articled student, a law firm, a visiting lawyer permitted to practise law under Rules 2-16 to 2-20 and a practitioner of foreign law as it does to a lawyer, with the necessary changes and so far as it is applicable. - (3) This part must be interpreted in a manner consistent with standards of simplicity, fairness and expediency, and so as to provide maximum protection to the public and to lawyers. - (4) In this part, a law firm may act through its designated representative or another lawyer engaged in the practice of law as a member of the law firm.